riquerio93/BasicWeatherApp/README.md

 # BasicWeatherApp
-A simple weather app made with Xamarin Forms and the OpenWeatherMap API.
+A very simple weather app made with Xamarin Forms and the OpenWeatherMap API.
+Rush Written in 2 days!

-Input zipcode and you are provided results.
+Input zipcode and you are provided weather results.
 You can favorite them too.
+On pin top click the results are displayed as;

+"item:item:item
+data:data:data"

+on pin bottom click you can favorite it.